 Sidelights.
 This is where I discuss other sports-related sites in the metropolitan area in question, and then move on to tourist attractions that have no (or little) connection to sports.
 Since most people reading this will be from the Tri-State Area, I'll keep it short as possible.

 The original Yankee Stadium, the former home of the Yankees (1923-2008) and the Giants (1956-73), was on the south side of 161st Street at River Avenue.
 The new Stadium is on the north side.
+It's about 6 1/2 miles north of The Garden.
 D or 4 train to 161st Street.

 Shea Stadium, the former home of the Mets (1964-2008) and Jets (1964-83), and where the Yankees played while the old Yankee Stadium was being renovated (1974-75), was in Flushing Meadow, Queens, just to the west of the new Mets ballpark, Citi Field.
+The Giants played 1 season there, 1975.
+Across Roosevelt Avenue is the Billie Jean King National Tennis Center, site of the U.S. Open, including stadiums named for Arthur Ashe and Louis Armstrong (a big sports fan, including tennis, who lived his last years nearby in Corona).
 7 train to Mets-Willets Point.
-The Giants played 1 season there, 1975.
+About 8 miles east of the Garden.

-The Meadowlands complex, home to the Giants since 1976, the Jets since 1984, the Devils from 1982 to 2007 and the Nets from 1981 to 2010, is accessible by New Jersey Transit rail, but only on football games days.
+The Meadowlands complex, home to the Giants since 1976, the Jets since 1984, the Devils from 1982 to 2007, the Nets from 1981 to 2010, and the New York Red Bulls (until 2005, the New York/New Jersey MetroStars) from 1996 to 2009, is accessible by New Jersey Transit rail, but only on football games days.
 Otherwise, you'll have to take the New Jersey Transit 320 bus from Port Authority.
+About 8 miles west of the Garden.

-The Islanders will play 1 more season before moving to Brooklyn at the Nassau Coliseum.
+The Islanders have moved into the Barclays Center as well, after playing their 1st 43 years at the Nassau Coliseum.
 The Nets also played their best years (1971-77) there.
 1255 Hempstead Turnpike in Hempstead (the mailing address is Uniondale).
 Long Island Rail Road (LIRR) from Penn Station to Hempstead Terminal, then transfer to N70, N71 or N72 bus.
+About 27 miles east of the Garden.

 The Devils now play at the Prudential Center in Newark.
+So does the basketball team at Seton Hall University of South Orange.
 165 Mulberry Street & Edison Place.
 New Jersey Transit rail from New York's Penn Station to Newark's station of the same name.
+About 11 miles southwest of the Garden.

-However, because of the distance involved, I'd say forget the Long Island and Connecticut places, unless you're a sports nut with more than 1 day to spare.
+However, because of the distance involved, I'd say forget the New Jersey, Long Island and Connecticut places, unless you're a sports nut with more than 1 day to spare.

 If you have more than 1 day (and more than a little money) to spend in and around New York, I do recommend the American Museum of Natural History (79th Street & Central Park West, C train to 81st Street), the Metropolitan Museum of Art (82nd Street & 5th Avenue, 4, 5 or 6 train to 86th Street and then walk 3 blocks west to 5th Avenue), the observation deck of the Empire State Building (34th Street & 5th Avenue, 2 blocks from The Garden, B, D, F, N, Q or R train to 34th Street-Herald Square and walk 1 block east), and the Theodore Roosevelt Birthplace National Historic Site (the only President thus far born in The City was born at 28 East 20th Street, N or R train to 23rd Street).